fcerbell/fcerbell.github.io/_drafts/en/2016-04-10-NoSQLReportingIntroduction.md

 relational SQL databases and to non-relational NOSQL databases either.
 There are two distinct reporting needs : the operational reporting, which applies to live operational data to create operational reports such as invoices, order forms, assets inventories, and so on, and the business intelligence reporting which is higher level reporting to give trends and to help people to take decisions.
+In this first post, I'll try to explain the reporting general concepts.

 * TOC
 {:toc}

-# Reporting general concepts

-## Operational reporting
+# Operational reporting

 This reporting is directly used by the business application to deliver operational reports and the live data.
 The business needs this kind of reports.